SchmidtDSE/api_dock/README.md

 The first time `pixi run` is executed the project will be installed (note this means the first run will be a bit slower).
 Any changes to the project will be updated on the subsequent `pixi run`.
 It is unnecessary, but you can run `pixi install` after changes - this will update your local environment, so that it does not need to be updated on the next `pixi run`.

 Note, the repo's `pyproject.toml`, and `pixi.lock` files ensure `pixi run` will just work.
 No need to recreate an environment.
-Additionally, the `pyproject.toml` file includes `api_box = { path = ".", editable = true }`.
+Additionally, the `pyproject.toml` file includes `api_base = { path = ".", editable = true }`.
 This line is equivalent to `pip install -e .`, so there is no need to pip install this module.

 The project was initially created using a `package_names.txt` and the following steps.
 Note that this should **NOT** be re-run as it will create a new project (potentially changing package versions).